APLDNews Brief

 Applied Digital Spins Out Cloud Unit Into ChronoScale, Pushes Debt to $5bn

-Applied Digital Corporation (APLD) is spinning off its AI cloud business into a new public entity called ChronoScale through a merger with EKSO Bionics, retaining roughly 97% ownership of the combined company.
+Applied Digital Corporation (APLD) is spinning off its AI cloud business into a new public company called ChronoScale through a reverse merger with EKSO Bionics.
+APLD will keep roughly 97% of the combined entity.

 Key numbers